 Measure Lives

-Measure lives are provided at the beginning of each measure protocol for informational purposes and for use in other applications, such as reporting lifetime savings or in benefit cost studies that span more than one year.
+Measure lives are provided at the beginning of each measure protocol for informational purposes and for use in other applications, such as reporting lifetime savings or in benefit-cost analysis.
 For the purpose of calculating the Total Resource Cost (TRC) Test for Act 129, measures cannot claim savings for more than 15 years.

 In general, avoided cost savings for programs where measures replace units before the end of their useful life are measured from the efficient unit versus the replaced unit for the remaining useful life of the existing unit, then from the efficient unit versus a new standard unit for the balance of the efficient measure’s life.
 Specific guidance can be found in the Commission’s TRC Orders.